hampel/systemtest/README.md

 **Schedule**

-Rune the `test:schedule` console command to output details of scheduled commands to the console.
+Run the `test:schedule` console command to output details of scheduled commands to the console.

 **Notifications**